 - These white chocolate raspberry bars can be made with all sorts of other jams and preserves.
 I’d love blackberry, black currant, or apricot versions.

-- If you’re not a fan of almond extract, vanilla extract would be just as tasty.
+- If you’re not a fan of almond extract, vanilla extract would be just as tasty in this raspberry bars recipe.

 - Feel free to sprinkle a few slivered almond on top if you’re a nut lover!